Howlerloud/Essex-Pc-s/README.md

   <li>I want a good idea of what parts are necessary to build a Pc.</li>
   <li>I want to be able to check the parts I have chosen are a good choice in the current market.</li>
   <li>I want to be able to navigate the site easily to find the information I want quickly.</li>
+  <li>I cant decide what build I want it would be easier if I saw it in person.</li>
 </ol>
 <h3>Returning User Goals</h3>
 <ol>